rivten/gliewer/README.md

 - [stb] (https://github.com/nothings/stb) (for image loading / planned to get rid of this dependency)
 - [tinyobjloader](https://github.com/syoyo/tinyobjloader) (for mesh loading / planned to get rid of this dependency)

+Therefore I did not use any libraries for math, multithreading, or interfacing with OpenGL for rendering algorithms.

 This project is written using C++ but I am using only a very small subset of C++ features so that the code is as close to C as possible.
 The code is written and tested on Windows and Linux.

 ## PBGI